fidelity/kconnect/docs/book/src/commands/ls.md

 ### Examples

 ```
-  # Display all the history as a table
+  # Display all connection history entries as a table
   kconnect ls

-  # Display the history as yaml
+  # Display all connection history entries as YAML
   kconnect ls --output yaml

-  # Get the history for a specific entry id
+  # Display a specific connection history entry by entry id
   kconnect ls --id 01EM615GB2YX3C6WZ9MCWBDWBF

+  # Display a specific connection history entry by its alias
+  kconnect ls --alias mydev

-  # Get the history entries for eks
+  # Display all connection history entries for the EKS mamaged cluster provider
   kconnect ls --cluster-provider eks

-  # Connect to a cluster using a history entry
+  # Reconnect using the connection history entry alias
-  kconnect to ${entryId}

-  # Connect to a cluster using an alias
-  kconnect to ${alias}
+  kconnect to mydev

 ```